tdwg/website/community/management/annual-report-template/index.md

 ---
 title: Annual Report Template
+description:  >
-summary: Use this template to create an annual report for a TDWG interest or task group.
+  Use this template to create an annual report for a TDWG interest or task group.
 Click "edit this page" and then "Raw" (upper right) to view text to be copied.
-cover_image:
-cover_image_by:
-cover_image_ref:
-tags:
-page_order:
 ---

 _Text formatted as code block, i.e., between and including three back-ticks (\`\`\`), is for guidance and should be replaced with your content or deleted.
 Also see: Guide to Interest/Task Group Annual Reporting_